Honestpuck/PatchBotExamples/README.md

 Example recipes for PatchBot.

-Yiou no longer need to alter the `.pkg` recipe override.
+You no longer need to alter the `.pkg` recipe override.
+Details on running JPCImporter as an Auto"Pkg post processor are at https://macintoshguy.wordpress.com/2020/07/10/patchbot-4/

 Details can be found at https://github.com/Honestpuck/PatchBot